Congo Gorilla Trekking – Backpacker’s Guide to Gorilla Tours

 The moment you decide to visit the DRC contact John Paul on Facebook, or Whatsapp: +243 990 622 714

 5. Virunga National Park needs tourist money.
-The permit cost supports Virunga National Park’s conservation efforts and makes a more significant impact in the Congo versus other gorilla trekking countries.
+The Congo gorilla tours and permit cost support Virunga National Park’s conservation efforts and makes a more significant impact in the Congo versus other gorilla trekking countries.
 Rangers risk their lives daily to protect the wildlife and nature from poachers and rebels.
 Unfortunately, ranger deaths are common (not in the same area where tourists go).
 There have been 170 rangers killed in the past 20 years – making this park the most dangerous conservation project.
 Tourism is low since people are afraid to visit the DRC.
 Our guide at the end of our trek told us if we felt safe and enjoyed our time then we should outreach and encourage others to visit the Congo.
 So here is my plea!
 Spend your money in the DRC!
 The mountain gorilla population has increased to 1,000, and to keep protecting these animals it’s important to support Virunga National Park financally.

 Wait…is the Congo safe?